 The Company has adopted a Performance and Restricted Share Unit ("RSU") Plan to advance the interests of the Company by providing employees, contractors and directors of the Company a performance incentive for continued and improved service with the Company.
 The plan sets out the framework for determining eligibility as well as the terms of any stock-based compensation granted.
 The plan was approved by the shareholders as part of the Arrangement.
-The standard vesting terms for RSU grants are 25% on the first anniversary of the grant date and 1/36th thereafter each month for succeeding 36 months.
+The standard vesting terms for RSU grants are 25% on the first anniversary of the grant date and 1/48th thereafter each month for succeeding 36 months.
+The fair value has been estimated based on the closing price of the stock on the day prior to the grant.